Annual Canvass 2023

 Every household will be contacted either by letter, email or will receive a telephone call, asking residents to check the information we currently hold is correct, even if you have recently registered to vote, your house is empty or you have just moved.

-All residents who have previously provided the Council with their email address (for registration purposes), will initially receive an email from firstname.lastname@example.org.
+All residents who have previously provided the Council with their email address (for electoral registration purposes), will initially receive an email from firstname.lastname@example.org.
 This email is not spam and requires a response.
 Other people in your household may also receive this email.
 Only one person in your household needs to respond as the security codes can only be used once.
-If you do not respond to the email, a paper form will be posted to you.
+If you do not respond to the email, a paper form will be posted to you (however, we prefer not to do this due to the cost involved).

 If we do not hold an email address for anyone in the household or if we are not sure the information we have about your household is correct, you will receive the request through the post.